Cannabis trichomes: potency, quality and harvest time

 Why cannabis trichomes are important

-UV protection and defense against herbivores
+UV protection and defence against herbivores

 Cannabis trichomes play a crucial role in protecting the plant from harmful environmental influences.
-One of the most important functions of trichomes is to protect against UV radiation.
+One of the trichomes' most important functions is to protect against UV radiation.
 The resins produced in the trichomes reflect the UV light and thus prevent the sensitive cells of the plant from being damaged by the radiation.
 In addition, trichomes serve as a physical barrier against herbivores and insects.
-The sticky texture and chemical compounds contained in the trichomes have a repellent effect on many pests and can even trap and immobilize them.
-Some of the terpenes produced by the trichomes also have insecticidal properties that help protect the plant from infestation.
+The sticky texture and chemical compounds contained in the trichomes have a repellent effect on many pests and can even trap and immobilise them.
+Some of the terpenes produced by the trichomes also have insecticidal properties that help to protect the plant from infestation.

 Production of cannabinoids and terpenes